koalas11/Witness/README.md

 # Witness

+> Final project for the *Android Programming Project (APP)* – Università della Svizzera italiana, Fall 2025
 ---
-> Final project for the *Android Programming Project (APP)* – Università della Svizzera italiana, Fall 2025

-**Witness** is an Android app developed for the *Mobile and Wearable Computing* course (Università della Svizzera italiana, Fall 2025).
+**Witness** is a mobile and wearable application developed for the *Mobile and Wearable Computing* course (Università della Svizzera italiana, Fall 2025).
 The project provides a personal security system to assist users in emergency or unsafe situations.

 ## Team